Celebrating International Day of Happiness: 20 March

 Find out what makes your life meaningful.
 It can help you live longer, as the Blue Zones Research suggests people with a clear purpose live up to 7 years longer.

-5. Make time for joy
+5. Making time for joy

 Find time to indulge in joyful pursuits, even if your life is busy.
 Regular enjoyable activities reduce depression risk by 31% [Berkeley Well-Being Institute, 2020].